carbon-language/carbon-lang/llvm/lib/Target/README.txt

 //===---------------------------------------------------------------------===//

 Missed instcombine transformation:
-define i32 @a(i32 %x) nounwind readnone {
-entry:
-  %rem = srem i32 %x, 32
-  %shl = shl i32 1, %rem
-  ret i32 %shl
-}

-The srem can be transformed to an and because if x is negative, the shift is undefined.
-Here's a more general case that occurs on 64-bit targets:

   %382 = srem i32 %tmp14.i, 64                    ; [#uses=1]
   %383 = zext i32 %382 to i64                     ; [#uses=1]
   %384 = shl i64 %381, %383                       ; [#uses=1]
   %385 = icmp slt i32 %tmp14.i, 64                ; [#uses=1]

+The srem can be transformed to an and because if x is negative, the shift is undefined.
 Testcase derived from 403.gcc.

 //===---------------------------------------------------------------------===//